gabriellopes00/Gaming_RestAPI/Readme.md

 This answer is returned if something bad happened on the server or if the route putted on the url field is doesn't exist.

 ###### Internal server error 500 ```Internal server error```
-This answer is returned if something bad happened on the server or if the route putted on the url field is doesn't exist. `
+This answer is returned if something bad happened on the server or if the route putted on the url field is doesn't exist.
 <hr>

 #### */games/:id*
-This route is used to return a specific game, witch has the id received as parameter.
+This route is used to return a specific game, witch has the id received as parameter, as *id*.

 ##### - Parameters
 ###### *id*